 Other things volunteers should know:

 -Nepali people are pretty used to tourist & treat you well.
-That was a comfort.
+That was a comfort to me.

--Have the confidence to do work while you are here.
+-Have the confidence to work hard while you are here.

--Sanitation may be very poor in Kathmandu but it is very good at the Homestay!
+-Sanitation may be very poor in Kathmandu but it is very good at the volunteer accommodations.

 -Your homestay family DOES speak English.